SpannerProtocol/web-docs/docs/dpo_rule.md

 - Anyone can refer the seat to others.
     - **Internal Referral**: referred by a DPO member of the same DPO.
     - **External Referral**: otherwise than the above.
 - Both Internal and External Referral will share a part of the overall Instant Drop from a [Growth Box](growthbox_rule.md).
-- External Referral has only 30% bonus as that of an Internal Referral.
+External Referral has only 30% BONUS as that of an Internal Referral.
+- DPO Members without a referrer when joining will be assigned a referrer selected from the early members of the DPO.
+The selection rule is using a First-In-First-Out queue:
+    - ..

 ## DPO Incentive
-DPO incentive is guaranteed by the Blockchain consensus and based strictly on on-chain metric.
-- Dpo Manager is entitled to charge management fee from the rewards of its DPO Members.

-For our first launch,
+DPO only receives two types of rewards, namely the BONUS and YIELD from Genesis Packages.

+### BONUS Distribution
+BONUS will first distribute pro rata to members per the number of their seats of the DPO.
+The member keeps 20% the assigned BONUS and the rest 80% will distribute as follows
+- 60, 20

+### YIELD Distribution
+A management fee is applied to YIELD rewards for the manager's efforts in organizing and managing the DPO.
+For each time the YIELD reward gets distributed, the manager receives a portion of the total YIELD reward and the rest goes to DPO members pro rata to the number of their seats

-- Management fee
+The management fee
-    - is firstly set as DPO initialization is (5 + Z) %, where Z is the number of seats claimed by the DPO Manager.
+- is set to be (5 + Z) % on DPO creation, where Z is the number of seats claimed by the DPO Manager.
+The reason is the simple yet effective Skin-in-the-game rational.
-    - is capped at 20%.Claiming more seats later wont increase the fee.
-The DPO Manager can choose lower the fee by himself.
+- is capped at 20%.
+Once initialized, the fee can only monotonously go down should the manager chooses so.
+The manager taking more seats later will not increase the fee.
-    - is subject to slashing conditions.
-See the DPO Governance section.

-## DPO Governance
-DPO governance aims to enforce the DPO operates as intended.
-It includes:
-- Conditions for the DPO state transition.
-- Member fund safety.
-- Slashing conditions

-For our first launch,
+- can be slashed by DPO governance.

-#### DPO State Transition
+#### DPO governance
-- Upon initiated, the DPO state becomes **PREPARING**.
-- All seats are required to be taken for the DPO to be **ACTIVE**.
+DPO Managers are expected to perform some functions for the benefit of the DPO members.
+For example, they should actively distribute YIELD rewards to its members and pay for the gas fee required for performing such actions on Blockchain.

+Slashing condition:
-- The DPO Manager has a 3-day grace period after **ACTIVE** to commit to a eligible target within the target bound.
-DPO will be tagged as **COMMITTED** after commting to targets.
+- After the DPO became FILLED, the manager has a 7-day grace period to commit to an eligible target (Genesis Package or another DPO).
-- After the all the rewards from the target are distributed, the DPO state becomes **COMPLETED**
-- If a DPO fails to commit to any target after 14 days since ACTIVE, any of its DPO Member has the **OPTION** to tag the DPO as **DISBANDED**.

-TODO: a flowchart
+  Should the manager fails to do so, any member of the DPO can commit to an eligible target.
+  If a member performed the action, then the management fee will be slashed by half throughout the whole DPO lifetime.

+- After the DPO became COMMITTED, the DPO will start receiving the YIELD reward, and the manager is expected to distribute the rewards to its members.
+  However, anyone (even not a DPO member) is allowed to call the function to distribute the YIELD reward for flexibility.
+  If the manager fails to distribute the YIELD to its member within a 7-day grace period since last distribution, the management fee of this distribution batch will be slashed by half
+  If the distribution function was called by an internal DPO member, then the slashed fee will go to the caller.
+  If the function was called by an external account, then the slashed fee will go to the Spanner Treasury.

 #### DPO Fund Safety
-- If the committed target does not use the DPO funds to its fullest, the rest of the fund will be returned to their origind.
+- If the committed target does not use the DPO funds to its fullest, the rest of the fund will be returned to their origin.
 - If the DPO is tagged as **DISBANDED**, all the funds will be returned to their origins.

-#### Slashing Condition
-DPO Managers are expected to perform some functions for the benefit of the DPO and all of these functions incur costs for consuming Blockchain resources.
-That justifies the idea of management fee.
-DPO Managers are given a grace period for different functions.
-After the grace period, others may have the right to perform the function and the DPO Manager would be slashed accordingly.
-- After the 3-day grace period, any other DPO Member can commit to a legitimate target on the behalf of the DPO Manager, in which case the management fee would be slashed by half.
-- Anyone can distribute the DPO rewards to its mebmer by calling the function.
-A DPO Manager should distribute rewards within 7 days since the last reward distribution checkpoint for better member experiences.
-Should the DPO Manager fail to do so, half of the management fee for the accumulated rewards will be slashed.
-If the distribution function was called by its DPO member after the 7-day grace period, the slashed will go to the caller as incentive.